Yoshiki0319/Yoshiki0319.github.io/_pages/about.md

 - leverage machine learning to support diagnosis and treatment,
 - incorporate robustness and anomaly handling for real-world clinical data, and
 - respect privacy and ethical constraints while still providing practical value.

-In the long term, I hope to contribute to **trustworthy medical AI systems** that can be deployed safely and effectively in clinical and everyday healthcare settings.

-If you are working on related topics or are interested in potential collaboration, please feel free to contact me at:
-`yosyamaguchi [at] ucdavis [dot] edu`.